Banking Regulation 2025

 Cost and Duration

 There are no specific ongoing costs associated with a bank licence.
-Usually, bank licences issued by the RBI are not subject to an expiry date.
+Bank licences issued by the RBI are not usually subject to an expiry date.

 Requirements on shareholdings and change of control in banks in India are governed by the BRA and the RBI (Acquisition and Holding of Shares or Voting Rights in Banking Companies) Directions, 2023.

-Key requirements/restrictions relating to acquisition or increasing control over a bank are the following.
+Key requirements/restrictions relating to acquisition or increasing control over a bank are as follows.

 • In Indian banks, foreign shareholders can hold up to 74% of a private bank’s paid-up equity share capital.
-However, Indian residents shall at all times hold at least 26% of the paid-up share capital of private sector banks (except in regard to a wholly-owned subsidiary of a foreign bank).
-Additionally, a non-resident entity of a country, which shares land border with India or where the beneficial owner of an investment into India is situated in or is a citizen of any such country, can invest in India only with the prior approval of the government.
+However, Indian residents will at all times hold at least 26% of the paid-up share capital of private sector banks (except in regard to a wholly owned subsidiary of a foreign bank).
+Additionally, a non-resident entity of a country, which shares a land border with India or where the beneficial owner of an investment into India is situated in or is a citizen of any such country, can only invest in India with the prior approval of the government.

 • For non-promoters: